-23. PENSION COMMITMENTS
+25. PENSION COMMITMENTS

-The Academy Trust's employees belong to two principal pension schemes: the Teacher's Pension Scheme for England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by Learn@ MAT.
-Both are multi-employer Defined Benefit Pension Schemes.
+The Trust's employees belong to two principal pension schemes: the Teachers' Pension Scheme for England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by Learn@ MAT.
+Both are multi-employer defined benefit schemes.